-Making the decision to undergo any type of plastic surgery in Fort Worth requires a lot of thought—especially when it involves your face, like a blepharoplasty, known more commonly as an eyelift.
+Making the decision to undergo any type of plastic surgery requires a lot of thought—especially when it involves your face, like a blepharoplasty, known more commonly as an eyelift.
 You know that eliminating your eyelid hooding would be life-changing, but are the results going to last?
 Or are you going to find yourself back at square one in a few years?

 Why a Blepharoplasty May Be Necessary

 As we get older, everything begins to sag and droop, and unfortunately, our eyelids are not immune to the effects of Mother Nature.
 The muscles supporting our eyelids begin to weaken, and the skin starts to stretch, creating droopy lids and under eye bags.
-For some people in Fort Worth, this aging process is slower and less severe.
+For some people, this aging process is slower and less severe.
 For others, the sagging skin doesn’t just become a cosmetic issue, but one that affects the vision as well.
 Skin can hang down over the top or side of the eyes and impact the ability to see clearly.

 Understanding How a Blepharoplasty Works

 With eyelid surgery, excess skin is removed from the patient’s upper eyelids.
-The amount of skin removed will vary depending on the patient’s unique circumstances, but Dr. Max, a Fort Worth plastic surgeon, always strives to strike a balance that creates a natural, refreshed look.
+The amount of skin removed will vary depending on the patient’s unique circumstances, but Dr. Max, a plastic surgeon, always strives to strike a balance that creates a natural, refreshed look.

 In certain cases, a blepharoplasty can also include transposing or removing fat that collects in the lower eyelid area.
 This helps sunken or puffy eyes.